MaoZiming/papers/Topics/1-basic-os/13-seda.md

 ## Discussion

-We believe that measurement and control is the key to resource man- agement and overload protection in busy Internet services.
+We believe that measurement and control is the key to resource management and overload protection in busy Internet services.
 This is in contrast to long-standing approaches based on resource containment, which assign fixed resources to each task (such as a process, thread, or server request) in the system, and strive to contain the resources con- sumed by each task.

 ## Limitations